 Dr. Barry Byrne is the Earl and Christy Powell University Chair in Genetics, Associate Chair of Pediatrics, Director of the Powell Gene Therapy Center, and Professor of Pediatrics and Molecular Genetics and Microbiology at the University of Florida.
 Barry received his B.S. in Chemistry from Denison University and his M.D. and Ph.D in Microbiology and Immunology from the University of Illinois.
 He completed his Pediatrics residency, cardiology fellowship training, and post-doctoral training in Biological Chemistry at Johns Hopkins University Hospital.
 Barry started his career as a faculty member at Johns Hopkins, and he joined the faculty at the University of Florida in 1997.
 Barry’s excellence in research has been recognized throughout his career through his receipt of various awards including the Faculty Research Prize in Clinical Research and the Research Professor Award from the University of Florida, as well as the Clinician Scientist Award from Johns Hopkins University.
 Barry is here with us today to talk about his research and tell us about his journey through life and science.

-Dr. Christopher Castro is an Associate Professor in the Department of Atmospheric Science at the University of Arizona.
-He received his B.S. degree in Meteorology, with the highest distinction, from Pennsylvania State University and went on to be awarded a M.S. and PhD in Atmospheric Science from Colorado State University.
-Christopher conducted postdoctoral research at Colorado State University before joining the faculty at the University of Arizona in 2006.
-Christopher is here with us today to talk a little about his research and tell us all about his journey through life and science.
+Dr. Christian Franck is an Assistant Professor of Engineering at Brown University.
+He received his B.S. in aerospace engineering from the University of Virginia, and went on to be awarded his M.S. and Ph.D. from the California Institute of Technology.
+Afterwards, Christian conducted postdoctoral research at Harvard before accepting his current position.
+Christian is here with us today to talk a little about his research and tell us all about his journey through life and science.